 Dog coat colors are based on different factors, but it mostly comes down to genes.
 That being said, it is their skin that determines the actual color their fur will be.
 What’s more, dogs typically have two coats: their undercoat and topcoat.
 Depending on whether they are shedding, and the thickness of their undercoat, it can determine how dark the fur is going to appear.

 Regardless of the why behind the color, these pooches are gorgeous, and the color is less common than black, white, and brown.
-To get right to the point, let’s look at the different breeds that have this amazing coat color.
+To get right to the point, let’s look at the different red dog breeds.

 1. American English Coonhound

-This active hunting dog is a descendant of the English FoxHound.
+The first red dog breed on our list is the American English Coonhound.
+This active hunting dog is a descendant of the English Foxhound.
 They have short to medium-length fur that is often coarse.
 It can also have spots and other designs.
 This is a super-fast dog that has a high level of endurance and intelligence.

 They are great for sporting and hunting and have a very loud bark.
 This pup will not hesitate to let his voice be heard whether on the hunt or at home.
 Besides that though, they are very friendly and loveable dogs.
 They can tolerate time alone but are better with the family.